Global training solutions for engineers creating the world's electronics

 The purpose of this article is to clear up issues with casting in C++.

 There are many times when calling subroutines or assigning results from returns, the situation arises that types don't match, and C++ strict typing appears to get in the way.
-To solve this problem, there are several solutions including implict, explict conversions, and casting.
+There are several solutions to this problem, including implicit conversions, explicit conversions, and casting.
 Some of these are more dangerous than others.
 This article attempts to clarify and guide you to make good decisions.

 Some general comments are appropriate before proceeding.

 First, good C++ programmers avoid casting whenever possible.
-Casting have very bad results unless properly understood including runtime overhead and incorrect conversions.
+Casting has terrible results, including runtime overhead and incorrect conversions, unless adequately understood.

 Second, these same programmers rightfully take a dim view of any casting they see during code reviews unless that casting is properly justified with comment blocks.

-Third, whenever you see or feel the need for casting, be afraid.
+Third, be afraid whenever you see or feel the need for casting.

 Conversions